-Creating a Windows backup in case the system goes belly up on you is definitely something you need to think about before it actually happens!
-In this article, we’ll cover everything about backups: from what methods of backing up your data there are, to the best open source and paid Windows 10 backup options available.
+Having a backup of your Windows system in the event, it goes belly up on you is definitely something you need to think about before it actually happens!
+This article will cover everything about backups: from the different methods of backing up your data to the best open source and paid Windows 10 backup options available.

 In this article, you will learn:

 - Why is Backup Important

 - How to backup with Windows 10 / 8 / 7

 - How to backup Windows 10, 8, or 7 – the entire OS

 - Best Windows Backup Software